SmartAdib/BEP20-Wallet-Generator/README.md

 It's a free tool to generate BEP20 addresses securely using your web browser.

-# How to generate BEP20 wallet for Binance Smart Chain ?
+# How to generate BEP20 wallet for Binance Smart Chain?

 - Click Generate.
 - When done, click on the private key to view it.